Quantum Resource Comparison for Two Leading Surface Code Lattice Surgery Approaches: Results

 This dramatic reduction in computation time for Trotter circuits is in sharp contrast to what we find for QSP circuits in the bottom-left panel of Fig.~\ref{fig:barchart}.
 There, differences in computation time appear nearly insignificant between direct Clifford+T and SPBC implementations of QSP for these applications, although they do appear to loosely correlate with differences in the T fraction between circuits [see Fig.~\ref{fig:ler_bar}(b) and Table~\ref{tab:lre}].
 For instance, Fig.~\ref{fig:ler_bar}(b) shows a relatively low T fraction for TFIM in the cubic geometry, and this circuit appears to demonstrate the greatest relative benefit of computation time from SPBC over direct Clifford+T. The converse is almost true for the circuits corresponding to the Kitaev model in triangular and honeycomb lattices, although the order is swapped, showing that for these circuits T fraction alone does not indicate which scheme yields lower computation times.
 That said, these differences are very minor, especially as compared with the ones we observed for Trotter-Suzuki circuits.

 Accordingly, and as expected, the massive differences in computation time derived from `direct' and SPBC analyses for these Trotter-Suzuki circuits can be explained through their great degree of logical parallelizability as compared with QSP circuits.
 This is evidenced by their high, non-decreasing average circuit densities [see Fig.~\ref{fig:ler_bar}(a) and Table~\ref{tab:lre}].
-While the Trotter-Suzuki circuits we consider have average circuit densities ranging between 29.5\% [Kitaev (honeycomb)] and 46.3\% [TFIM (square)], those of the QSP circuits are much lower and decreasing with system size, indicating a sub-linear number of gates per logical layer.
+While the Trotter-Suzuki circuits we consider have average circuit densities ranging between 29.5\% [Kitaev (honeycomb)] and 46.3\% [TFIM (square)], those of the QSP circuits are much lower and decrease with system size.
 In fact, the QSP circuits' densities are not much higher than if there were a single gate per layer, underlining the nearly serial character of these circuits.
-Correspondingly, the average number of compiled lattice surgery slices \textit{per gate} in the Trotter-Suzuki circuits is small and decreasing as the problem size increases, while this metric takes a much higher (and nearly constant) value for QSP (see Fig.~\ref{fig:slices}a).
-Strikingly, for the larger applications we consider, there are less than 5\% as many lattice surgery slices (logical time steps) as there are gates in the input logical circuit.
-Thus, it is obvious that, even if SPBC were implemented in such a way that $\tau_{\mathrm{PPM}} = 1$ (as is often assumed in the literature), direct Clifford+T compilation would yield superior computation times for these circuits (especially since these circuits have T fractions much higher than $\sim 5\%$).
+Correspondingly, the average number of time slices \textit{per gate} in the Trotter-Suzuki circuits is small and decreases as the problem size increases, while this metric takes a much higher (and nearly constant) value for QSP (see Fig.~\ref{fig:slices}a).
+Strikingly, for the larger applications we consider, there are less than 5\% as many time slices as there are gates in the input logical circuit.
+Thus, it is obvious that, even if SPBC were implemented by directly measuring generic Pauli products in such a way that $\tau_{\mathrm{PPM}} = 1$ (as is often assumed in the literature), direct Clifford+T compilation would yield superior computation times for these circuits (especially since these circuits have T fractions much higher than $\sim 5\%$).